Prussian Army: An army with a country

 The first garrison began construction in Berlin in 1764.
 While Frederick William I wanted to have a mostly native-born army, Frederick II wanted to have a mostly foreign-born army, preferring to have native Prussians be taxpayers and producers.
 The Prussian Army consisted of 187,000 soldiers in 1776, 90,000 of whom were Prussian subjects in central and eastern Prussia.
 The remainder were foreign (both German and non-German) volunteers or conscripts.
 Frederick established the Gardes du Corps as the royal guard.
 Many troops were disloyal, such as mercenaries or those acquired through impressment, while troops recruited from the canton system displayed strong regional, and nascent national pride.
 During the Seven Years' War, the elite regiments of the army were almost entirely composed of native Prussians.
 By the end of Frederick's reign, the army had become an integral part of Prussian society.
 It numbered 200,000 soldiers, making it the third-largest in Europe after the armies of Russia and Austria.
 The social classes were all expected to serve the state and its military — the nobility led the army, the middle class supplied the army, and the peasants composed the army.
-Minister Friedrich von Schrötter remarked that, "Prussia was not a country with an army, but an army with a country".
+Minister Friedrich von Schrötter, along with others, is claimed to have remarked that, "Prussia was not a country with an army, but an army with a country".